Osteopathy is one of the older forms of the modern manual therapies, dating back to 1874 in Kirksville Missouri.

 Osteopathy grew very quickly in the USA, where many Osteopathic hospitals were established, and this is reflected in modern Osteopathic practice in the United States where Osteopaths also undergo traditional medical training as well as Osteopathic technique.

-Osteopaths in Australia are highly trained primary health care practitioners that focus on treating primarily musculoskeletal complaints using a variety of manual theory techniques, as well as co-ordinarily other treatment and investigations with our health care providers.
+Osteopaths in Australia are highly trained primary health care practitioners that focus on treating primarily musculoskeletal complaints using a variety of manual therapy techniques, as well as co-ordinarily other treatment and investigations with our health care providers.

 This may include liaising with a patient’s GP or referring for further testing including but not limited to x-ray, ultrasound, CT or MRI.